compacctsys/Droiditor/README.md

 # Droiditor

-Droiditor is an Android library that can be used to capture---in real time---information about the nature and operation of an Android-based application.
+Droiditor is an Android library that aims to support audit and transparency in mobile, ubiquitous and extended reality (XR) systems.
+It works capture---in real time---information about the nature and operation of an Android-based application, through recording information on the inputs, outputs from a device, as well as aspects of system state.

 Example use-cases include:

-* to understand what the user was doing, how the system was behaving, and in which context it was being used -- perhaps when something went wrong
+* to help support understand what the user was doing, how the system was behaving, and in which context it was being used -- perhaps when something went wrong
-* to learn how to improve applications from a user or operation perspective -- perhaps to increase safety.
+* to learn how to improve applications from a user or operation perspective -- perhaps to increase safety
+* to enable various stakeholders to better understand, audit, interrogate and scrutinise socio-technical systems

 ## Publications

-To learn more about Droiditor and the motivation behind its development, see our publication: https://dl.acm.org/doi/pdf/10.1145/3495001
+Droiditor, its motivation, justification and broader context is describe in our IMWUT/Ubicomp paper: https://dl.acm.org/doi/pdf/10.1145/3495001

 Other relevant publications include:

-* A Call for Auditable Virtual, Augmented & Mixed Reality (ACM VRST); This manuscript describes XR risks and harms, and surveys practitioners regarding audit and tooling landscape. https://dl.acm.org/doi/pdf/10.1145/3385956.3418960
+* A Call for Auditable Virtual, Augmented & Mixed Reality (ACM VRST): describes XR risks and harms, how they might arise, and surveys practitioners regarding audit and tooling landscape. https://dl.acm.org/doi/pdf/10.1145/3385956.3418960
-* Navigating the Audit Landscape: A Framework for Developing Transparent and Auditable XR  (ACM FAccT); This manuscript describes a method/guide for developers on what to record from XR/ubicomp systems, and the implications. https://dl.acm.org/doi/pdf/10.1145/3593013.3594090
+* Navigating the Audit Landscape: A Framework for Developing Transparent and Auditable XR  (ACM FAccT): describes a method/guide for developers on what to record from XR/ubicomp systems, and the implications. https://dl.acm.org/doi/pdf/10.1145/3593013.3594090
 * Accountability Capture: Considerations and risks in algorithmic system record-keeping (under review); This manuscript describes the risks, considerations and implications of record-keeping for system in general.

-You can find a full list of our publications and learn more about the Compliant and Accountable Systems group, University of Cambridge, at: https://www.compacctsys.net/
+You can find a fuller list of our publications and learn more about the Compliant and Accountable Systems group, University of Cambridge, at: https://www.compacctsys.net/

 ## Building and exporting